ubsuny/Josephson_Junction_Neuromorphic-Raspi4-/JJNN_Paper.md

-# General Breakdown of the Project Tasks:
+# General Breakdown of the Project Tasks (for personal records):

 ## Task 1: Research, background, physics